We can choose a word and make goals for our coming year, but if we don’t have a plan it probably won’t happen!

 I commit my goals and my plans to you.
 You, the Blessed Controller of all things.
 May all I do glorify and honor your name.
 Give me your wisdom, teach me to number my days, to make them count.
 And help me to plan with open hands.
 Amen.

 2. Think quarterly instead of annually.

-This year I’m working with a different mindset.
+I now work with a different mindset.
 The 12 Week Year changed my approach to planning both my personal life and business.

 3. Write out your NMW’s (No Matter Whats).